-Scharfenstein Caste in the Erzgebirge, which is almost 800 years old, offers the visitor and families more than just exhibitions about traditional popular culture and wood working; there are also all kinds of other things to discover, play with, admire and try out. »Join in« is the slogan, whether it be lace-making, painting or model-making.
+Scharfenstein Castle in the Ore Mountains, which is almost 800 years old, offers the visitor and families more than just exhibitions about traditional popular culture and wood working; there are also all kinds of other things to discover, play with, admire and try out. »Join in« is the slogan, whether it be lace-making, painting or model-making.
 In the Christmas and toy exhibition, in the bobbin lacemaking and demonstration room, or in the children’s play corner with a merry-go-round, the little princesses and knights are encouraged to join in.
 Brave children can climb the 75 steps to the castle keep and enjoy the wonderful view or visit the 36-metre-deep reservoirs.
 As a reward for their courage, and as a memento of a memorable day, souvenirs such as wooden toys, decorative articles, Saxon specialities or typical Erzgebirge Christmas decorations can be bought from several shops.

 Further to station E – Schlettau Castle, about 25 km